E. D. Berman: Theatre career

-A pair of two 1976 Tom Stoppard plays that are always performed together, produced and directed by Berman.
+Two 1976 Tom Stoppard plays that are always performed together, Dirty Linen and New-Found-Land were produced and directed as a pair by Berman.
 New-Found-Land interrupts the two parts of Dirty Linen.
 It is a comedy about the British citizenship process, based on the real-life naturalization of Berman.
 It was first performed as an Ambiance Lunch-Hour Theatre Club presentation at Interaction's Almost Free Theatre in 1976.
 Then, opening in June 1976, it played for more than four years at the Arts.